Elephanta Caves: Sadashiva: Trimurti

 The Trimurti is considered a masterpiece and the most important sculpture in the caves.
 It is carved in relief on the south wall of the cave facing the north entrance, along the north–south axis.
 It is also known as Sadashiva and Maheshmurti.
 The image, 7 m in height, depicts a three-headed Shiva, representing Panchamukha Shiva.

 The three heads represent three essential aspects of Shiva: creation, protection, and destruction.
-As per another version, the three heads symbolize compassion and wisdom.
+As per another version, the three heads symbolise compassion and wisdom.
 The right half-face (west face) shows him holding a lotus bud, depicting the promise of life and creativity.
 This face is symbolism for Brahma, the creator or Uma or Vamadeva, the feminine side of Shiva and creator.
 The left half-face (east face) is that of a moustached young man.
 This is Shiva as the terrifying Aghora or Bhairava, the chaos creator and destroyer.
 This is also known as Rudra-Shiva, the Destroyer.
 The central face, benign and meditative Tatpurusha, resembles the preserver Vishnu.
 This is the Shiva form as the "master of positive and negative principles of existence and preserver of their harmony".
 The three-headed Shiva are his creator, preserver and destroyer aspects in Shaivism.
 They are equivalently symbolism for Shiva, Vishnu, and Brahma, they being equivalent of the three aspects found in Shaivism.